dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 shp2pgsql -d -s 4267:2261 -d /mnt/data/syracuse/NY_geol_dd soil.geology | psql

 ```
-Though this script documents the command that runs.
-It has a hard path and the purpose of the arguments
+Although this script documents the command that runs, it has a hard path and the purpose of the arguments
 are not clear.
 This script has the shelf-life of a banana.

 ### load_shapefile_hardpath_v2.sh